 - Reckless operation.
 Similar to a reckless operation charge for a motor vehicle, when someone operates with willful disregard for safety, he or she may be charged with reckless operation.

 - Negligence.
 Negligent operation can be charged if you cause an accident by failing to maintain a proper lookout, race or otherwise drive your boat too fast, or disobey posted signs, including no-wake zones.

 To learn more about the laws, regulations, and other “rules of the water,” you can check with the South Carolina Department of Natural Resources, take a course from the United States Coast Guard, or visit the United State Government Printing Office’s website to read the Electronic Code of Federal Regulations Title 33 on Navigation and Navigable Waters.

 What to Do if You’ve Been Hurt in a Boating Accident

 If you’ve been hurt as a result of the recklessness or negligence of another boater, you may be able to receive compensation for your injury, including recovery of medical bills, rehabilitation costs, lost wages, pain and suffering, and more.
 Contact the Law Office of Kenneth E. Berger to get the legal representation that you need today.
-To discuss your situation with a skilled attorney, call us at 803-790-2800 for a free case evaluation.
-Our offices are conveniently located in Columbia, and we proudly serve clients from the Sumpter area, Florence, and all over South Carolina.
+To discuss your situation with an experienced attorney, call us at 843-800-0911 for a free case evaluation.
+We have helped people from across South Carolina, including the Myrtle Beach, Charleston, and Columbia areas - and look forward to serving you as well.